RemyCiterin/AdventOfFPGA/README.md

+# Day 1

+For the first day I directly used the DSL in bluespec to write finite state machines, this allow to write the solution using sequence of actions, `if-then-else` and `while` blocks.

 # Day 11

 For this problem I foccused on the first part as the second part is just repeating the first one